tamarin-prover/tamarin-prover/manual/src/005_protocol-specification.md

 ### Modeling the Naxos initiator role

-The initiator role of the Naxos protocol consists of sending a message, waiting for the response, and sending a message again.
+The initiator role of the Naxos protocol consists of sending a message and waiting for the response.
 While the initiator is waiting for a response, other agents might also perform steps.
 We therefore model the initiator using two rules.^[This modeling approach, as with the responder, is similar to the approach taken in cryptographic security models in